marcmyers/json-schema/README.md

 ```

-Here's the overloaded Post method:
+Here's the overloaded Post method for example:

 ```